 Your child is an individual.
 His or her learning and development is important to you.
 That’s why you’re taking your time, finding the “just right” educational environment for your child.
 Even though there are a seemingly endless array of schools with different educational philosophies and curriculum-focused programs, a Montessori education is a choice that can benefit your child for a lifetime.

 Part of the Montessori experience is the opportunity for children to express themselves creatively through art.
-Art isn’t just all finger paints and clay play.
-It’s a way for young child to explore, make discoveries and develop critical skills.
+Art isn’t just all finger paintings and clay play.
+It’s a way for a young child to explore, make discoveries ,and develop critical skills.

 If you understand the types of art activities your child chooses to participate in at school, you can better understand what he or she is doing all day.
 It can also help you to continue the education at home with your own Montessori-inspired art activities.

 What does art look like in the Montessori environment?
 It doesn’t look like worksheets with perfect inthe-lines crayon colorings.
 Take a look at what you can expect from the Montessori classroom’s art activities.

 Freedom to Choose

 Instructing the students to sit and color portraits,or paint pictures of their homes or collage flowers isn’t how art in the Montessori classroom works.
 Teacher-directed art-making may be the norm in some schools, but in Montessori schools the emphasis is on encouraging the students to make their own choices and explore for themselves.